influxdata/docs-v2/content/influxdb/clustered/install/deploy.md

     ```

 **NOTE:** By default, `kubit` will use tools that are installed on your local system.
-You specify the `--docker` flag to opt-in to using containers instead, which  will pull images
+You can specify the `--docker` flag to opt-in to using containers instead.
+This will pull images
-for tool dependencies, meaning the required versions are tracked by `kubit` instead.
+for tool dependencies, meaning the required versions are tracked by `kubit`.

 <!--------------------------------- END kubit --------------------------------->
 {{% /tab-content %}}